Shopping for any type of new bike is no easy task.

 While Kona focuses on mountain and cross-country bikes, it also has a lineup of road and commuter models.

 - Origin : Minnesota, United States

-With a company tagline of Adventure by Bike, Salsa Cycles has to be good when it comes to mountain bikes.
+With a company tagline of Adventure by Bike, Salsa Cycles has to be good for mountain bikes.